The answers to all your questions about what on earth I actually do, and how I can help.

 Alright, so how exactly can an editor help?

-Tracking your plot.
-Now I don't just mean making sure you get from beginning to end in one flowing piece – though we definitely do that too.
-I'm talking about consistency.
-If you're a mystery writer like me, you'll know the painstaking process of littering your breadcrumbs.
-Just because it all makes sense to me –with the keys, the map, the red herring, the weapon and the butler all lined up in my brain – doesn't necessarily mean it comes out smoothly on the page.
+Now I don't just mean making sure you have a solid beginning, middle and end structure, though we definitely do that too.
+I'm talking about conflict, pacing and consistency.
+If you're a mystery writer like me, you'll know the painstaking process of littering your breadcrumbs to keep the reader hooked.
+Just because it all makes sense to me – with the keys, the map, the red herring, the weapon and the butler all lined up in my brain – doesn't necessarily mean it comes out smoothly on the page.
 Sometimes Miss Scarlet ends up in the library from the secret tunnel from the bedroom, even though in chapter four the secret tunnel led to the study.
-Or how about that key piece of information Professor Plumb revealed in chapter five, even though he's not supposed to learn it until chapter ten?
-When things don't quite add up, your editor will help get you back on course.
+Or how about that key piece of information Professor Plumb revealed in chapter ten, when it would probably be more exciting for him to keep it to himself until the final reveal?
+When things don't quite add up or you need a little turbo boost along the way, your editor will help get you back on course.

 Interested in working with me?
 Click here to get a no-obligations quote, and find out if I'm the right editor for you.